Client account reconciliation: quick reference

 You must not withdraw more than is held for that particular client.
 If a shortfall arises on one client ledger, you cannot use funds held for a different client to cover it.
 Any shortfall must be replaced immediately from the firm's own funds.

-If you receive a payment that includes both client money and money due to the firm (a mixed payment), the entire sum must be paid into the client account first.
-You may then transfer the firm's portion to the business account once the funds have cleared.
-This protects the client money element.
+If you receive a payment that includes both client money and money due to the firm (a mixed payment), Rule 4.3 requires you to allocate the funds promptly to the correct accounts.
+The safest compliant approach is to pay the entire sum into the client account and then promptly transfer the firm's portion to the business account once the funds have cleared — but this is a recommended approach, not a requirement of the rule.

 Under Rule 13, you must keep accounting records for at least six years from the date of the last entry.
 Your records must be sufficient to show the position on each client matter at any given time and must include: